threefoldtecharchive/info_manual3/wiki/releasenotes3/tfgrid_release_3_0_a5.md

 ### ThreeFold DAO Pt.
 2: Enable Validator Application

 On this release we implemented ThreeFold DAO Request part 2 any user could **apply to become a validator **and register the validator application on-chain if they meet the validator requirements.

-## TFGrid Client Proxy v1.2.0

-### Implement REST API

-TFGrid Client Proxy contains list of farms, nodes and node details information on the TFGrid.
-On this release of TFGrid Client Proxy, we have implemented REST API:  a set of application integration protocols that follows the **REST- (REpresentational State Transfer)** architectural style for distributed hypermedia systems.

-One of the key advantages of applying REST APIs is that they provide a great deal of flexibility.
-Data is not tied to resources or methods, so REST can handle multiple types of calls, return different data formats and even change structurally with the correct implementation of hypermedia.
-This would be beneficial to **make the way we handle datas of farms and nodes on TFGrid more flexible and independent.
-**